Is there a registration fee?

 Safety and Support

-- As this is a virtual event which you will be completing independently, The Brain Tumour Charity is not responsible for your safety.
+- As this is a remote event which you will be completing independently, The Brain Tumour Charity is not responsible for your safety.
 Completing a risk assessment will help protect yourself and other people who may come to harm during your fundraising.
 For more guidance, please read our useful guide.

-- When choosing a route, stick to public footpaths, avoiding busy roads and private land.
+- When choosing a route, stick to well lit public footpaths, avoiding busy roads and private land.

 - We do suggest having at least one member of your household with you to support you, whether that’s through meeting you at points along the way, providing you with refreshments or being on hand to provide you with any other support you might need.